chrischristakis/ryflect/README.md

 - [x] Local Mongo (Atlas should be easy to switch to)
 - [x] Make dummy app which has basic mongo operations to test DO deploy
 - [x] Publish app on digital ocean as a test
+- [x] Make dummy user data (Non hashed passwords, etc)
+- [ ] Make utils for current day index as well as getting days in a year
+- [ ] Implement all routes other than auth
+- [ ] Start implementing encryption strategy for data
+- [ ] Auth
+- [ ] Auth middleware
+- [ ] Redo routes for auth
+- [ ] On login, should fill in days in year if doesnt exist for current year.
 - [ ] Sanitize inputs

 # Front end